ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics3DLineOfBearing.rst

 IVehicleGraphics3DLineOfBearing
 ===============================

-.. py:class:: IVehicleGraphics3DLineOfBearing
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics3DLineOfBearing

    IVehicleGraphics3DProximityAreaObject

    Define a line of bearing which is drawn from an origin in the direction of a bearing.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics3DLineOfBearing

 Overview
 --------